corona-school/backend-apidocs/README.md

-# backend-apidocs
+# Backend API documentation
-ApiDocs for backend, automatically generated from corona-school/backend
+ApiDocs for backend, automatically generated from <a href="https://github.com/corona-school/backend">corona-school/backend</a> ✨